COMPANY STRUCTURE & RESOURCES

 Scott brings to the firm an innovative approach following a number of years working overseas before starting with Silvester Clark, on high profile projects using different building systems and methods.

-Scott specialises in multi-storey seismic building design and strengthening and has been the principal in charge of several significant buildings in Wellington and around New Zealand including many multimillion dollar buildings for Summerset Group, the new Countdown Newtown store, Trinity Apartments, The Hutt Indoor Sports facility, Ohakea Helicopter Hangar, Il Casino Apartments, National; strengthening program for PGG Wrightson’s building stocks, The Porsche and Audi buildings, and the Waterfront Apartments in Napier, as well as many more.
+Scott specialises in multi-storey seismic building design and strengthening and has been the principal in charge of several significant buildings in Wellington and around New Zealand including many multimillion dollar buildings for Summerset Group, the new Countdown Newtown store, Auckland City Council Seismic Programme, Trinity Apartments, The Hutt Indoor Sports facility, Ohakea Helicopter Hangar, Il Casino Apartments, the national strengthening programme for PGG Wrightson’s building stocks, the Porsche and Audi buildings, and the Waterfront Apartments in Napier, as well as many more.

 Scott currently sits on the executive committee for the Earthquake and Natural Hazards New Zealand.
 He has also been on the Steel Construction New Zealand (SCNZ) executive for over 7 years.
 He is a trained Urban Search and Rescue (USAR) Engineer, and was involved in the Christchurch earthquake deployments and was the engineering team leader for the USAR assistance in Japan following the devastating earthquake and tsunami.
 He has worked with the United Nations on behalf of NZAid, advising the local government in Padang, Indonesia following the large earthquake there in September 2009.
 Most recently Scott represented the New Zealand Government in Nepal following the major earthquake there in 2015.